jpetazzo/griode/README.md

 ## Quick start

-Here are some quick instructions to get you started, assuming that you have a LaunchPad connected to an Debian/Ubuntu system:
+Here are some quick instructions to get you started, assuming that you have a LaunchPad connected to an Debian/Ubuntu system.

 ```
 git clone git://github.com/jpetazzo/griode